curv3d/curv/docs/Shape_Atlas.rst

 Sample the parametric curve, either at regular intervals, or adaptively (higher sampling rate where the curvature is higher).
 Put the sample values into a balanced space partitioning tree structure.
-The distance function looks up the nearest sampled points in the tree and uses interpolation to estimate the nearest point on the curve.
+The distance function looks up the nearest sampled points in the tree and then:

+ 1. uses polynomial interpolation to estimate the nearest point on the curve.
+ 2. uses root finding to find the value of t for the closest point on the curve.

+Either way, we are creating an approximation to the curve, within some error tolerance.
+If a non-linear transformation is applied, and part of the curve is scaled to a larger size, then a smaller error tolerance may be required.
+So let's think about how to dynamically determine the appropriate error tolerance during SDF evaluation time.

+Precompiling the parametric equations to a data structure won't work if the equations contain coefficients derived from SDF evaluation time data (x,y,z,t coordinates).

+.. _`Geometric and Solid Modeling`: https://www.cs.purdue.edu/homes/cmh/distribution/books/geo.html

 Linear Sweep
 ------------